-Where a proposed announcement is required to be considered and approved by the Board, the Disclosure Committee must ensure the Board is provided with a draft announcement and all relevant information necessary to ensure it's able to fully appreciate the matters dealt with in the announcement.
+Where a proposed announcement is required to be considered and approved by the Board, the Disclosure Committee will provide the proposed announcement and all relevant information to ensure that the Board is able to fully appreciate the matters dealt with in the announcement.

-The Board has delegated to the Disclosure Committee responsibility for continuous disclosure matters not reserved for the Board.
+The Board has delegated to the Disclosure Committee responsibility for continuous disclosure matters not reserved for the Board (subject to the rapid approval process described below).